ptswarm/reFlutter/README.md

 </details>

 ### Custom Build
-If you would like to implement your own patches there is manual Flutter code change is supported using specially crafted [Docker](https://hub.docker.com/r/ptswarm/reflutter)
+If you would like to implement your own patches, manual Flutter code change is supported using specially crafted [Docker](https://hub.docker.com/r/ptswarm/reflutter)

 ```sudo docker pull ptswarm/reflutter```
 ```